Elisabeth Altmann-Gottheiner

-Elisabeth Altmann-Gottheiner (March 26, 1874 – October 21, 1930) was one of the first women to become a university lecturer in Germany and a women's rights activist.
+Elisabeth Altmann-Gottheiner (26 March 1874 – 21 October 1930) was a German economist, educator and women's rights activist.
+She was one of the first women to become a university lecturer in Germany.

+Life

+Altmann-Gottheiner was born on 26 March 1874 in Berlin.
+She married economist Samuel Paul Altmann [de] in November 1906.

-She was born in Berlin.
-In 1904, she received a doctorate in Zürich, Switzerland.
+She began her studies in London, England in 1899 then moved to study at the University of Berlin.
+In 1903, she received a doctorate in Zürich, Switzerland.
 By 1908, she was a lecturer at the economic College in Mannheim, and by 1924 had a professorship in economics.

+She was a board member of the Federation of German Women's Associations (Bund Deutscher Frauenvereine, BDF) and was involved in the Progressive People's Party (Fortschrittliche Volkspartei).

-She died in Mannheim, aged 56.
+She died on 21 October 1930 in Mannheim, aged 56.